Home > Cyber News > 4 Reasons Why You Receive Sextortion and Other Email Scams

 A: You can use the following tactics:

-– Prompting users to enter a correct CAPTCHA before divulging the email address;
+6. CAPTCHA Verification: Require users to solve a CAPTCHA before revealing the email address.

 NOTE.
 Since all recent extortion-based scams are relying on purported recordings of the recipient watching adult content, simply cover up your laptop’s camera.
 This may sound silly but knowing that your camera is covered leaves no place for you to worry, regardless of the scammer’s claims.